Quince fruit looks like a fuzzy-skinned cross between an apple and a squat pear.

 - Plant quince in a warm, sheltered spot close to a wall where it will receive reflected heat.
 Avoid planting quince in low spots where frost and cold air settle.

-- Average yield is a bushel of quince fruit per bush.
+- The average yield is a bushel of quince fruit per bush.

 - Quince is self-fertile.
 One plant will produce fruit.